Dambre/social_advisor/README.md

 Social Advisor
 ===============
-This application analyses twitter tweets and makes suggestions to write more reachable tweets.
+This application analyses twitter and makes suggestions to write more reachable tweets.

 This application is written in python3.
 Download app from github: